troymius/sivoli/README.md

 4. Mostly for positioning stuff in space.

-5. Use at your own risk, this is caveman coding.
+5. Use at your own risk, work in progress, snail speed.